-Put this somewhere in your ~/bin: watch ‘echo “show processlist” | mysql -u whateveruser --password=mypassword | grep -v “show processlist" '
+Put this somewhere in your ~/bin: watch ‘echo “show processlist” | mysql -u whateveruser –password=mypassword | grep -v “show processlist” ‘ Now run it and

 Every once in a while you will get a query that no matter what you try, it doesn’t use the indices.
-This is typically because the cost-based optimizer decides that an approach that is slower has a total cost that is lower than using the index and making it faster.
+This is typically because

 In order to make queries run faster, you should try to have oracle explain to you how the query should be performed.
 The whole explanation

 This tip contains a couple of MySQL scripts that allow me to create and drop a database and a user that will “own” said database.